View Document Text

 discussed below, ODIJ seeks to recover any such losses and to achieve maximum Account value

-for our clients, although we cannot guarantee full recovery.
+for our clients, although the firm cannot guarantee full recovery.

 Long-term trading is designed to capture market rates of both return and risk.
 Due to its nature,